olepbr/it1901/mememedb/README.md

 * I want to be able to post a picture to the app, and see it appear on the main page
 * I want to be able to create and log in with my account
+* I want to comment on other peoples posts

 ## Storage method